ABOUT

 President

 Norma Shorey, M.Sc., CMC, is the Managing Director of Catalyst Consultants.
-A specialist in change facilitation and organisational development, Norma has over thirty-five years of working with leaders and team members in bothpublic and private sector agencies in the Caribbean and internationally.
+A specialist in change facilitation and organisational development, Norma has over thirty-five years of working with leaders and team members in both public and private sector agencies in the Caribbean and internationally.

 Juliette Feliciano